What are Unapproved share options?

 EMI schemes are the most tax-efficient share option scheme for UK employees and employers.
 Below we explain how tax works for EMI and Unapproved options:

-Employees won’t need to pay Income Tax or National Insurance contributions when the options are granted and, assuming they exercise their options at the pre-agreed valuation with HMRC, those taxes are not due on exercise either.
-When they sell their shares, their Capital Gains Tax is reduced from 20% to 10% if they have held the shares for over 2 years.
+Employees donโt need to pay Income Tax or National Insurance Contributions when EMI options are granted.
+And, assuming they exercise their options at the pre-agreed valuation with HMRC, those taxes are not due on exercise either.

 This depends on how you choose to go about it.
 There are two ways:

-At SeedLegals we offer personalised help from our experts alongside all the tools and documents to set up your scheme – automating the legal admin means our pricing is very efficient.
+At SeedLegals we offer personalised help from our experienced team alongside all the tools and documents to set up your scheme โ automating the legal admin means our pricing is very efficient.

 Find out more: